 University Hall is the new home for the departments of Nursing, Public Health and Communication Disorders.
 A combination of general academic classrooms, nursing simulation labs and academic offices are anchored by a café, generous unscheduled collaborative spaces and a three-story common social spine.
 These programmatic elements give the building a rich cross-section of users and spaces that result in an interactive social hub that is widely used by the University community throughout the day.

 The building has become the campus’ go-to place to study, collaborate with peers on a project or, simply, to grab a cup of coffee and enjoy the many “see-and-be-seen” opportunities afforded by the design.
 Visual connection is an important part of that design to reinforce the University’s goal of creating places that encourage informal and unexpected interaction; on display are both the students relaxing in the common areas as well as learning in the laboratories, classrooms and the exciting new teaching pedagogies being tested out in the technology-rich Active Learning Classrooms.

-In addition to providing an open and interactive atmosphere, numerous sustainable design principles such as ample day lighting and a focus on energy, resource and material efficiency will help the building achieve the University’s goal of a LEED™ Gold Certified building.
+In addition to providing an open and interactive atmosphere, numerous sustainable design principles such as ample day lighting, a focus on energy, resource and material efficiency helped the building achieve the University’s goal of LEED™ Gold certification by the US Green Building Council.